 4.1 Response rates to mailshots vary widely.

-- A 1 to 2% response rate is often regarded as normal.
-But a mailshot to your ten best customers, making them a good offer, could result in a 100% response rate (they all reply) and even a 100% conversion rate (they all place an order).
+- The average response rate to direct mail is 4%, according to the Direct Marketing Association (DMA, see 10).
+But a personalised and targeted mailshot to your ten best customers, making them a good offer, could result in a 100% response rate (they all reply) and even a 100% conversion rate (they all place an order).

 4.2 Timing is important.